TDG-Platform/docs/DGLayers.md

 # Related:
 	binary_erase_small_blobs_zeros
 ```
 The above command takes as input a single-band 0-1 UCHAR raster and returns a single-band 0-1 UCHAR raster.
-This function erases any blob of 1's that fits inside a rectangle (not assumed axis-aligned) of the specified dimensions in the specified units. **_DONE_**
+This function erases any blob of 1's that fits inside a rectangle (not assumed axis-aligned) of the specified dimensions in the specified units.

 ### Contrast stretch
 ```shell
 dra_single_band --outdirID <node_id> --indirID <node_id>
 ```
 The above command takes as input a single-band raster of USHORT 11-bit (0-2047) and returns a single-band raster of USHORT 11-bit (0-2047).
-This function performs a data-driven dynamic range adjustment of the input raster. **_DONE_**
+This function performs a data-driven dynamic range adjustment of the input raster.

 ### Filters
 **_Command:_**
 ```shell
 <node_id> = convolve_3x3(<node_id>)
 ```
 The above command takes as input a multi-band raster of any data type and returns a multi-band raster of the same data type and with the same number of bands.
-Each band of the output raster is the convolution of the 3x3 equal-weights averaging kernel and the corresponding band of the input raster.   **_DONE_**
+Each band of the output raster is the convolution of the 3x3 equal-weights averaging kernel and the corresponding band of the input raster.

 **_Command:_**
 ```shell
 <node_id> = median_3x3(<node_id>)
 ```
 The above command takes as input a multi-band raster of any data type and returns a multi-band raster of the same data type and with the same number of bands.
-Each band of the output raster is obtained by applying the 3x3 median filter kernel to the corresponding band of the input raster. **_DONE_**
+Each band of the output raster is obtained by applying the 3x3 median filter kernel to the corresponding band of the input raster.

 **_Command:_**
 ```shell
 edge_nb --outdirID <node_id> --indirID <node_id>
 ```
 The above command takes as input a single-band raster of USHORT 11-bit (0-2047) and returns a single-band raster of USHORT 11-bit (0-2047).
 This function computes "edge-strength" using the legacy GeoEye implementation of Navatia-Babu edge detection.
 This function would typically be called on a "prepared" input raster, one that has been dynamically range adjusted (via a call to built-in command "dra_single_band") and smoothed (via call to built-in command "convolve_3x3").
-Then "edges" can be obtained by thresholding this edge-strength raster. **_DONE_**
+Then "edges" can be obtained by thresholding this edge-strength raster.

 ### Miscellaneous
 **_Command:_**